 The Canon 24-105mm f/4 goes wide enough to handle most landscape photography situations.
 Pro landscape photographers will tell you you need extreme wide angle focal lengths to get those epic shots, but the 24-105 is still quite capable for this kind of photography.

-You can photograph group photos indoors with the 24-105 set at 24mm and you can get nice closely composed head shots with the lens zoomed all the way in to 105mm.
+You can photograph large group photos with the lens set at 24mm and you can get nice closely composed head shots with the lens zoomed all the way in to 105mm.

 I like to use my 24-105 in situations like the above where I know I'm be shooting close-up portraits as well as large group poses.
-When I'm only photographing small groups and head shots I'll switch over to using my 70-200mm f/2.8.
+When I'm only photographing small groups and head shots I'll switch over to using my 70-200mm f/2.8 as my preferred portrait lens.

 Many photographers who are considering buying a Canon 24-105 want to know if it's weather sealed.
 The Canon 24-105 f/4.0 lens has weather sealing.